ambimorph/subsymbol.org/posts/2022/08/28/some-philosophical-implications-of-deacons-model-of-symbolic-reference.rst

 subsequent attributions are meant to apply to the person we believed sat in the chair, even if it turns out that they didn't sit in the chair after all, or if there is contention over that point.

-.. [#] Donnellan, Keith S. “Reference and Definite Descriptions.”
-The Philosophical Review 75, no. 3 (July 1966): 281.

 In both cases there is an act of predication, so Deacon's hypothesis would require an indexical reference in the phrase either way.